 ![]() |

 Tom Thorp is an IT Consultant living in Miami on Queensland's Gold Coast.
-With over 30+ years working in the IT industry, Tom's experience is a broad canvas.
-The IT services Tom provides to his clients, includes :
+With more than 30 years working in the IT industry, he has extensive experience.
+The IT services provided to clients include:

-Website development and hosting
+Website development and hosting,

-Database Administration Server Administration (Windows, Linux, Apple) PABX Hosting and Administration Helpdesk Support (end-user & technical). |
+Database Administration, Server Administration (Windows, Linux, Apple), PBX Hosting and Administration, Helpdesk Support (end-user & technical). |

-If you like any of my content, consider a donation via Crypto by clicking on one of the payment methods : |
+If you like any of my content, consider a donation via Crypto by clicking on one of the payment methods:. |